hamlet-io/docs/docs/getting-started/install.md

 <TabItem value="ubuntu">

-This process covers the installation of the required packages for running on hamlet on an ubuntu based instance.
+This process covers the installation of the required packages for running hamlet on an ubuntu based instance.
-We used `Ubuntu 20.04` when creating this guide, other versions might be a bit different but we hope to give you enough to point you in the right direction.
+We used `Ubuntu 20.04` when creating this guide.
+Other versions might be a bit different but we hope to give you enough information to point you in the right direction.

-This process should also work on Windows Subsystem for Linux if you are running on a Windows based PC
+This process should also work on Windows Subsystem for Linux if you are running on a Windows based PC.

 :::info
 This will require the installation of system level packages so you will need root level access to install permissions